From Exhaustion to Empowerment: Benefits of Burnout Therapy

 Client success story:

 Philline felt stuck in a tedious job and did not dare to change her life.
-As her inner conflict grew, she found herself in burnout.
+As her inner conflict intensified, she found herself on the brink of burnout.

 Raising her self-esteem helped her heal.
-By the end of the one-month program, burnout symptoms were gone, her relationships improved, and she started working again.
+By the end of the one-month program, burnout symptoms had subsided, her relationships had improved, and she had started working again.
 Feline gained confidence and courage.
-And soon after the program, she quit her tedious job, took a leap into the unknown, and leveled up her professional life.
+Soon after the program, she quit her tedious job, took a leap into the unknown, and elevated her professional life.

 Meaning in Life

 An effective preventive intervention can be a short but regular 1-2-minute pause to reflect on what is meaningful to you.
-Even such a short intervention will shift your perspective and help you cope with your daily challenges, reducing stress and preventing burnout.
+Even a brief intervention can shift your perspective and help you cope with daily challenges, reducing stress and preventing burnout.

 Self-Care to Prevent Burnout